 Aeneadum genetrix, hominum divumque voluptas, alma Venus, caeli subter labentia signa quae mare navigerum, quae terras frugiferentis concelebras, per te quoniam genus omne animantum concipitur vitisque, exortum lumina solis: te, dea, te fugiunt venti, te nubila caeli adventumque tuum, tibi suavis daedala tellus summittit flores, tibi redent aequora ponti placantumque nitet diffuso lumine caelum.

 LIBER PRIMUM (1-9)

 This PhD course provides an overview of the causes and consequences of past climate change.
-We focus on the effects on animal and plant species, ecosystems, and how these processes in turn affect the climate.
+We focus on the effects on animal and plant species, ecosystems, and how these processes affect the climate.
 We examine the evidence from the past to understand better current and future changes.
-Through this, students will gain a good understanding of climate change impacts on living organisms, giving the knowledge they need to make informed decisions about the future.
+Through this, students gain a good understanding of climate change impacts on living organisms, giving the knowledge they need to make informed decisions about the future.

 O divina Venere, alma mater del genere umano.
 Tu sei la Natura che dá piacere agli uomini a agli dei.
 Tu sei colei che, sotto i cieli dei pianeti e delle stelle, pervadi i mari solcati dai naviganti e le terre ricolme di frutti.
 Tu sei l'origine delle specie che vedono la luce del Sole.
 Al tuo sorgere come Stella del Mattino si calmano i venti, si dissipano le nubi, si schiudono i fiori, sorride il mare, si diffonde la luce nel cielo placato.